 - 1. Change input values in excel ONLY if you run the model and excel simultaneously with links established, or - 2.
 Change input values in excel before hand then save the file.
-When you run the model and establish links with excel later, make sure you press Ctrl-U or Ctrl-Y. This is an updating macro built within this file, that re-activates the links and sends the current parameter values of the excel file to their counterparts in stella.
-The macro activated by Ctrl-U will update crop and tree parameters, the Ctrl-Y macro the soil and climate parameters.
+When you run the model and establish links with excel later, make sure you press Ctrl-U, Ctrl-Y or Ctrl W. This is an updating macro built within this file, that re-activates the links and sends the current parameter values of the excel file to their counterparts in stella.
+The macro activated by Ctrl-U will update crop and tree parameters, the Ctrl-Y will update the soil and Ctrl W will update climate parameters.